-Thank you for partnering with the San Antonio Area Foundation to achieve your charitable goals.
-As a fundholder, you are part of a community of like-minded people working together to improve San Antonio, now and for generations to come.
+As a fund advisor, you are part of a community of like-minded people working together to improve San Antonio, now and for generations to come.

 Your fund enables you to give efficiently, effectively and meaningfully to your favorite causes.
-Our secure donor portal lets you view your fund activity, submit new grant recommendation and view past grants.
+Our secure donor portal lets you view your fund activity, submit new grant recommendations and view past grants.